OperationSpark/teacher-training-curriculum/Lesson4.md

 * Create a div element in Lesson4.html underneath the paragraph element
 * Write some text inside of it
-* Go back up to <style> and type out the above code inside
+* Go back up to `<style>` and type out the above code inside
 * Add a 5th property below padding-left to give the div a background color like you did for the body.
-Make sure it's a different color than what you set for body.
+Make sure it's a different color than the body.
 * Save your work and view it

 Notice the amount of space between the words you typed into the div and the edge of the box.